ROSWELL

 DIANE

-Your phone call suggesting we discuss Max and Liz came at an opportune time.
+Your phone call suggesting we discuss Max and Liz came at an opportune

 (smiling)